 How to Prepare for Your Arrival on Campus

 We offer a free airport pickup service for all our new incoming international students.
-Submit the Airport Pick-Up Form if you would like to be picked up at the Halifax airport.
-In order to take advantage of this service, please submit your Airport Pick-Up Form at least five business days before you arrive in Halifax.
+Submit the Airport Pick-Up Form.
+In order to take advantage of this service, you must submit your complete airport pick-up request form at least 5 working days before you arrive in Halifax.

-NOTE: If you are staying in Residence, but are arriving later than Thursday, September 1st you must notify the Residence Life Office or you may forfeit your $500 deposit and lose your room assignment.
+If you are staying in Residence, but are arriving later than Wednesday, May 1, you MUST notify the Centre for Housing & Residence Life no later than May 6 or you may forfeit your $500 deposit and lose your room assignment.

 If you are planning to stay in residence, please ensure that you have paid all the necessary deposits and that your space has been confirmed.
 If you are unsure, please contact the Centre for Housing and Residence Life as soon as possible to find out about the status of your application.
 The Centre may be contacted at firstname.lastname@example.org, telephone 902-420-5598, or fax 902-496-8107.

 Each student accepted to Saint Mary's will be given a Banner Pin Number.
 Use your pin number to log onto the Banner Self-Service – click here for the Self-Service Page.
 Once you have logged into Banner Self-Service, you can modify your personal information, register for courses, add/drop courses and monitor your progress through courses.